-In April 2017, Becket filed an amicus brief in the Eighth Circuit in St. Louis, Missouri.
-In that case, Newdow argued not only that the motto violates atheists’ religious freedom, but that it establishes a religion as well.
-Becket’s amicus brief countered those arguments, explaining that for the Founders who wrote the First Amendment, an “establishment of religion” meant an official state church with government funding, government control, and fusion of church and state – and that honoring our nation’s religious heritage on our coinage is not one of them.
-The brief states, “Virginia’s earliest settlers attended twice-daily services on pain of losing daily rations, whipping, and six months of hard-labor imprisonment… .
-The motto’s presence on currency, of course, does not involve church attendance, compulsory or otherwise.”
+In April 2017, Becket’s brief in the Eighth Circuit countered Newdow’s argument that the motto establishes a religion.
+For the Founders who wrote the First Amendment, an “establishment of religion” meant an official state church with government funding, government control, and fusion of church and state.
+As Becket’s brief pointed out, “Virginia’s earliest settlers attended twice-daily services on pain of losing daily rations, whipping, and six months of hard-labor imprisonment…” While that constituted an establishment of religion, “[t]he motto’s presence on currency, of course, does not involve church attendance, compulsory or otherwise.”

-Courts have protected the national motto in previous cases.
-In 2014, the Second Circuit Court of Appeals rejected Newdow’s argument that the national motto violates the Constitution’s Establishment Clause by “establishing a monotheistic religion.”
-Becket filed an amicus brief defending the motto, arguing that it is not an establishment of religion to simply pay tribute to our nation’s religious heritage.
+This is not the first time Becket, or the courts, have weighed in to protect the national motto.
+In 2014, the Second Circuit Court of Appeals rejected Newdow’s argument that the motto violates the First Amendment by “establishing a monotheistic religion.”
+As Becket wrote in our friend-of-the-court brief in that case, it is not an establishment of religion simply to pay tribute to our nation’s religious heritage.

 On March 13, 2018, the Eighth Circuit Court of Appeals held oral argument in St. Paul, Minnesota.
 On August 28, 2018, the Court rejected the atheists’ attempt to strip the national motto from U.S. coins and bills and adopted Becket’s argument that recognizing our national heritage does not violate the First Amendment by establishing a religion.

 On October 12, 2018, Newdow sought a rehearing by the full Eighth Circuit Court.
 On November 26, 2018, the Court shut down Newdow’s case when it denied the request.